 20 Types of Cars and Body Styles Explained

-Despite several car body styles having fallen out of favor in the 21st century, there remain twenty major types of cars, each with its own lineup of sizes and subclasses.
+In today’s world, a significant portion of car body styles have fallen out of the public’s favor.
+Regardless, there is still a total of 20 major types of cars, each with subclass categories of varying sizes and designs.

 Types Of Cars